 6. Be Your Own PR Agent

-We’ve tried hiring PR consultants, but for small businesses, getting a news hit takes a lot of time and persistence.
+For small businesses, getting a news hit takes a lot of time and persistence.
 And that can cost a lot of money if you’re outsourcing.
 We’ve found we can do a pretty effective job on our own for free with calculated and persistent targeting of journalists and use of tools like HARO.
 Figure out who writes about your industry or expertise, watch how they write, take note of facts and figures they include, listen to the stories they tell and then custom package your own story.
 We’ve tweaked and tweaked our pitches and even enlisted the help of our candidates to get the attention of journalists and it has paid off with prominent newspaper articles, national online press, and local television news coverage.

 7. Gain Traction with Do-It-Yourself Marketing Tools